madebykind/madebykind-v3/content/blog/start-your-next-digital-project-with-a-paid-discovery-phase.md

 ---
+hidden: false
+title: Start Your Next Digital Project With a Paid Discovery Phase
+date: 2021-06-16T15:20:00+0100
 author: mat
-cover_img:
+cover_img: null
-cover_img_alt:
+cover_img_alt: null
-date: 2021-06-16T15:20:00+0100
+draft: false
+services: []
 description: Anyone who has taken on a digital project before knows that, even with the best intentions, things can often go awry.
 What you're missing is a discovery…
-draft: false
+toc: false
+topics: []
 header_class: bg-pink text-claret
-featured: true
+featured: false
+key_topic: Research and analysis
 intro: Anyone who has taken on a digital project before knows that, even with the best intentions, things can often go awry.
 Initial excitement slowly fades during the project and the final result can be underwhelming.
 Wires got crossed somewhere and the final delivery is not quote what you imagined.
-services: []
-toc: false
-key_topic: Research and analysis
-topics: []
-title: Start Your Next Digital Project With a Paid Discovery Phase
-hidden: false
 ---

 <p>Perhaps, when you launch, results are positive, but nowhere near what you expected or hoped for.
 Maybe your users aren’t as delighted as you’d like them to be.
 Maybe they complain or go elsewhere.</p>